kohler/hotcrp/README.md

 ------------

 To learn more about configuring and using HotCRP, first check the extensive online help once you set it up.
-TO learn about advanced configuration, internals, and development, check the [HotCRP development manual](./devel/manual/index.md) in `devel/manual`.
+To learn about advanced configuration, software internals, and developing extensions, check the [HotCRP development manual](./devel/manual/index.md) in `devel/manual`.